voyager2005/patters-inJava/README.md

 ## Announcements 🔊:
 • Fell free to contact me on my [g-mail] about any new pattern programs that I must try out.
 Also please do ⭐ this repository if you found it helpful.
-<br />• no updates on this repository as of now.
+<br />• **_I am working on adding a Scanner object to accept the number of rows, hopefully it will be in this repository by 5:00pm IST_**

 [g-mail]: mailto:voyager2005.github@gmail.com